Why Automate This? Exploring Correlations Between Desire for Robotic Automation, Invested Time and Well-Being: Methods

 The American Time Use Survey (ATUS)~\cite{atus} captures how Americans spend their time daily, logging activities by minute intervals with details such as activity type, duration, and demographic information (e.g., sex, income, number of household members).
 This survey has been performed annually by the Bureau of Labor Statistics (BLS) since 2003.

 The American Time Use Well-Being Module contains information related to how people felt during selected activities.
 The ATUS Well-Being Module is administered to a subset of ATUS respondents.
-After the main ATUS interview, selected respondents are asked additional questions about the feelings experienced during 3 randomly chosen activities from their previous day's time diary (with certain exclusions like sleeping, grooming, and personal activities).
-Respondents rated how they felt for each of the three activities on a scale of 0 to 6 across six feelings: Happy, Meaningful, Pain, Sad, Stress and Tired.
+Selected respondents are asked to rate how they felt during three activities they completed the previous day.
+Ratings are on a scale of 0 to 6 across six feelings: Happy, Meaningful, Pain, Sad, Stress and Tired.
 Our study used all 6 of the available factors from the ATUS-WB module.
 These were selected by the BLS and are not further defined in the documentation.
 The BLS let respondents interpret questions by their “common understanding” of the terms.

+B1K offers detailed task data (e.g., \textit{changing sheets}), while ATUS and ATUS-WB present higher-level activity categories (e.g., \textit{interior cleaning}).
+To enable comparative analysis across the datasets, B1K tasks were manually coded using the extensive category definitions provided by ATUS for analysis of time-use diaries.
+We excluded \textit{work, main job} across all datasets, as our analysis does not contend with automation of wage labor.

 ATUS includes the category code \textit{Household Activities} \textit{(20000}) for tasks like cleaning, laundry, food preparation, yard care, and vehicle repair.
-For visual clarity, we use this subset in our main plots but include the full set of activities in our analysis.
-Plots with all activities, along with details on dataset curation and alignment, are on our website.
+For visual clarity, we use this subset in our main plots, while the full analysis, dataset curation, and alignment details are provided in the Appendix \ref{appendix}.